jamesturk/jamesturk.net/content/posts/eight-years.md

 ### The Next Eight Years

-From my initial time as an intern, to leading the Open States project from a remote office in Boston, to my time as Director of Sunlight Labs, Sunlight was been an amazing place for me.
+From my initial time as an intern, to leading the Open States project from a remote office in Boston, to my time as Director of Sunlight Labs, Sunlight was an amazing place for me.

 Sunlight is the place that...